ArielSha111/pacman-AI-project-1/README.md

 # How to play
 1. Open the CMD on the path of the downloaded files
-1. type: python pacman.py
+1. Type: python pacman.py
-1. use your keyboard to move the Pacman.
+1. Use your keyboard to move the Pacman.
-1. make sure to not let pacman lose many points since the game will be over.
+1. Make sure to not let pacman lose many points since the game will be over.

 # AI algorithms and commands

 **Open the CMD on the path of the downloaded files and then type any of commends that will be presented.**

-**at any point if Pacman gets stuck, you can exit the game by type CTRL-c .**
+**At any point if Pacman gets stuck, you can exit the game by type CTRL-c .**

 > Note that pacman.py supports a number of options that can each be expressed in a long way (e.g. , --layout) or a short way (e.g., -l).
 You can see the list of all options and their default values via the next commend: